FDA Investigation into Potential Link between Certain Diets and Canine Dilated Cardiomyopathy

-Nutritional research indicates that taurine is generally not considered an essential amino acid for dogs because they can synthesize taurine from cysteine and methionine.
-Nearly all of the grain-free products had methionine-cystine values above the minimum nutritional requirement of 0.65 percent for adult maintenance food for dogs published in the AAFCO Official Publication (OP).
+Nutritional research indicates that taurine is generally not considered an essential amino acid for dogs, because these animals can synthesize taurine from cysteine and methionine.
+Nearly all the grain-free products had methionine-cystine values above the minimum nutritional requirement of 0.65 percent for adult maintenance food for dogs published in the AAFCO Official Publication (OP).

-The FDA is still gathering information in order to better understand if (and how) taurine metabolism (both absorption and excretion) may have a role in these reports of canine dilated cardiomyopathy.
+The FDA is still gathering information to better understand if (and how) taurine metabolism (both absorption and excretion) may have a role in these reports of canine dilated cardiomyopathy.

 Diagnostic Testing – Vet-LIRN

-Vet-LIRN has reviewed results of 15 gross necropsies from dogs with suspected heart disease, including ten necropsies that Vet-LIRN coordinated from cases reported through the FDA Safety Reporting Portal.
-The gross necropsies were performed by either veterinarians or veterinary pathologists, and Vet-LIRN is currently processing the tissues for histopathology.
-A board certified veterinary pathologist will review the histopathology slides.
+As of April 30, 2019, Vet-LIRN has reviewed results of 19 gross necropsies from dogs with suspected heart disease, including 13 necropsies that Vet-LIRN coordinated from cases reported through the FDA Safety Reporting Portal.
+There is one additional necropsy pending evaluation.
+The gross necropsies were performed by either veterinarians or veterinary pathologists, and Vet-LIRN is currently processing tissues for histopathology.
+A board-certified veterinary pathologist will review the histopathology slides.

 Past publications and research suggest that Golden Retrievers may be genetically predisposed to taurine deficiency, which is well-documented as potentially leading to DCM.

 Veterinary cardiologist Dr. Joshua Stern from the University of California at Davis has been studying the rise in cases of DCM in Golden Retrievers, including a potential dietary link.
 Many cases of DCM in Golden Retrievers are taurine-deficient.
 Pet owners who suspect their Golden Retrievers may be affected may wish to consult their veterinarian to discuss checking taurine levels or conducting an echocardiogram.